Terenceyuyue/mFEM/README.md

  We shall establish an iFEM-like package or a simplified version with certain extensions, named mFEM toolbox.

-- The toolbox has two important folders：fem and variational.

 - fem: It includes all kinds of source code.
-  - variational: A new feature is the variational formulation based programming.
-It extends the applicaton in fem folder.
-                 We have already provided P1, P2 and P3 Lagrange elements for one dimensional and two dimensional problems as well as    the vectorized problems, e.g. the linear elasticity problem.

 - example: All examples corresponding to fem and variational are placed in the example folder.